akostrik/CPP_module_42/02/README.md

 +NaN                               | 11111111                     | ~0~ |  0 11111111 10000000000000000000000 = 0x7fc00000

 ## Fixed-point

-Fixed point arithmetic is much faster than floating point arithmetic

 Representing non-integer numbers by storing a fixed number of digits of their fractional part